marco12893/akuntansi/projectx/README.md

 elif debit_account in Expense:
     debit_type = "Expense"
 ```

-Matches the debit account input and the debit account list
+Matches the credit account input and the credit account list
 ```
 if credit_account in Asset:
     credit_type = "Asset"